1. SCOPE AND APPLICATION

 Nationwide range of services falling within the scope of Posten’s universal service obligation:

-- Distribution of priority and non-priority letter post up to 2 kg, newspapers and periodicals in subscription up to 2 kg (as priority and non-priority letter post) and light cargo up to 20 kg;
+- distribution of addressed letter post up to 2 kg, newspapers and periodicals in subscription up to 2 kg and light cargo up to 20 kg;

 - one collection of postal items at least five days a week;